Constance Kopp: In popular culture

 In 2015, writer Amy Stewart published Girl Waits With Gun, a novel based on Kopp's life.
 The title comes from one of a number of newspaper headlines about Kopp's conflict with Kaufman.
 A series of novels followed.
 It was announced in 2018 that Amazon is developing a series based on the novels.

-Kopp's story was depicted in the 2016 'Siblings' episode of Comedy Central's Drunk History.
+Kopp's story was depicted in the 2016 "Siblings" episode of Comedy Central's Drunk History.
+Constance was portrayed by Rachel Bilson.